Skip to main content

 High Deductible Health Plan

-UNC-Chapel Hill offers the (HDHP) through the State Health Plan of North Carolina.
-Temporary (non-permanent) employees working an average of 30 (.75 FTE) or more hours per week are eligible for coverage.
-Features include Affordable Care Act (ACA) preventive care services and medications covered at 100% with in-network providers.
+UNC-Chapel Hill offers the High Deductible Health Plan (HDHP) through the State Health Plan of North Carolina.
+Non-permanent (Temporary) employees working an average of 30 (.75 FTE) or more hours per week are eligible for coverage under this plan.
+The UNC Benefits Team will notify you via UNC email if you are eligible for this coverage.

 Once you are eligible for this plan, you will have 30 days to elect coverage.
 Coverage will start the first day of the month following enrollment.
 Coverage ends the last day of the month in which eligibility change or employment end occurs.
 For example if employment ends on 12/22, coverage ends on 12/31.